Driving While Under the Influence of Drugs

 laws state that it is illegal to be driving with any detectable amount

 of illegal substances in your system, which means you could be charged

 with DUI even if you were in no way impaired at the time of your arrest.

 Charges for DUI while under the influence of drugs can be more complicated

 than drunk driving charges.
 If you have been arrested for DUI with drugs,

-retaining the legal counsel of an
+retaining the legal counsel of a

-Atlanta drug crime lawyer is paramount to the success of your case.
+Cobb County drug crime lawyer is paramount to the success of your case.

 Work with an attorney who can employ unique and effective legal strategies

 in your case.